danielnbarbosa/angela/README.md

 ## Introduction

 Angela is a sandbox for experimenting with reinforcement learning.
 It provides a modular way to mix and match various environments, agents and models.
-It's great for testing out ideas and building intuition about how an agent learns.
+It's great for prototyping and getting an agent training quickly without having to re-write a lot of boilerplate.

 It comes with a variety of built in environments, agents and models but should be fairly straightforward to expand.